-Hours: Tours are conducted daily from 9:00am to 4:30pm and are done on a first-come-first-served basis, or you can book in advance on their website (recommended).
+Tours are conducted daily from 9:00am to 4:30pm and are done on a first-come-first-served basis, or you can book in advance on their website (recommended).

-Souvenirs: The White Rabbit Bottle Shop at the distillery sells all the different Jack Daniel’s products.
+The White Rabbit Bottle Shop (the Jack Daniels distillery store) sells all the different Jack Daniel’s products.
 You can even get bottle personalized on-site.
 The larger gift store in downtown Lynchburg sells pretty much every kind of memorabilia you could imagine.

-We were the guests of Jack Daniel’s.
+We were the guests of Jack Daniel’s Distillery.
 All opinions of the interesting and barrel-aged are our own.